ulthiel/Champ/Readme.md

 ## Rational Cherednik algebras

+It's best to begin with an example straightaway.

 ```C++
 //Create the rational Cherednik algebra for t and c generic (valued in a
 //polynomial ring)